'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 'There is a cogent possibility that is occurring, but I doubt that'.

-'Inspector, come here at once!
+'Sir, come here at once!
 The butler is dead in the lounge!'
-Hitchcock exclaimed.
+Hitchcock had exclaimed.

 The butler was dead, 'First Mr Creech and now the butler!'